Strachu/FileArchiver/README.md

 - [SlimTune profiler](https://code.google.com/p/slimtune/)

 # License
-FileArchiver is a free software distributed under the GNU GPL 3 or later license.
+FileArchiver is a free software distributed under the GNU LGPL 3 or later license.

 See LICENSE.txt and LICENSE_THIRD_PARTY.txt for more information.